-The Sahara desert was once supported life when it was rich in vegetation and animal life.
+The Sahara desert in Pre-Colonial Africa was once supported life when it was rich in vegetation and animal life.

 The story of how the fertile green Sahara supported vegetation and animal life became a desert spans 40 million years.